-- Influenza/RSV
+- Influenza/RSV/SARS-CoV-2

 - C. difficile

 - MRSA (methicillin resistant Staphylococcus aureus)

 - Viral gastroenteritis

 - CPE/CPO (Carbapenemase producing Enterobacterales/organisms)

-The ever growing demand and perceived advantages of POCT needs to be balanced with potential disadvantages around costs and maintenance, quality control of technology being used, the limitations of what the POCT target repertoire and potential adverse events attached to over reliance on one test.
+The ever growing demand and perceived advantages of POCT needs to be balanced with potential disadvantages around costs and maintenance, quality control of technology being used, the limitations of what the POCT target repertoire, lack of quality assurance and potential adverse events attached to over reliance on one test.